aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

   ```

 4. Click the **Form** button to switch back to Form view and expand all of the nested attributes.
-The rattributes of the record will be displayed as shown in the screenshot below.
+The attributes of the record will be displayed as shown in the screenshot below.
 Below are the details of the various fields:

      * The `user` key contains the username that will be passed to AWS Transfer during authentication.
 This will be used to lookup the user record. **In order for lookups to success, this value must ALWAYS be lowercase.**
      * The `identity_provider_key` attribute contains the identity provider name from the `[StackName]_identity_providers` table.
 In this case, it is the `publickeys` provider created in the previous section.
 Note that this is the name of the identity provider, *not* the name of the identity provider module.